saichler/l8bus/docs/README.md

 ## Layer 8
-**Layer** is a layered development stack & SDK that targets the painful challenges of Micro Services base development and trying to encapsulate them into a very simple interface.
+**Layer** is a layered development stack & SDK that targets the painful challenges of Micro Services base **Application** development and trying to encapsulate them into a very, extremely simple, interface to substantially lower the **Micro Services** development costs and extremely reduce the **Time to Market**.

 ## Security Provider
 When developing a Micro Services stack, usually security consideration comes a bit late